 In May 2000, the WCF Secretariat moved from Edinburgh to Perth, Scotland.

-The first World Wheelchair Curling Championship was held in January 2002 and in March that year, the International Paralympic Committee granted official medal status to Wheelchair Curling for mixed gender teams.
-The Organizing Committee of the Torino Paralympic Winter Games 2006 agreed to include Wheelchair Curling in their programme.
+The first World Wheelchair Curling Championship was held in January 2002 and in March that year, the International Paralympic Committee (IPC) granted official medal status to wheelchair curling for mixed gender teams.
+The Organising Committee of the Torino Paralympic Winter Games 2006 agreed to include wheelchair curling in its programme.

 In 2005, the World Men’s and Women’s Championships were separated once again, and held in different parts of the world.
-Also that year the European Youth Olympic Festival introduced a curling competition for Junior men and women between 15 and 18 years of age.
+Also that year, the European Youth Olympic Festival introduced a curling competition for junior men and women between 15 and 18 years of age.
+Curling also became part of the inaugural Youth Olympic Winter Games in Innsbruck, Austria in 2012.

-The growth of the sport in Asia was recognized with the World Women’s Championship held in Aomori, Japan, in 2007 and Gangneung, Korea, in 2009.
+The growth of the sport in Asia was recognised with the first World Women’s Curling Championship being held in Aomori, Japan, in 2007 and the first World Men’s Curling Championship to be held in Asia taking place in Beijing, China, in 2014.

 In 2008, the first World Mixed Doubles Curling Championship was staged in Vierumäki, Finland.
 Mixed Doubles Curling marks a break from traditional curling, as teams are comprised of two players – one male and one female.
-The Championship has grown from strength to strength and is now an annual fixture on the WCF calendar.
+In 2015, the discipline was accepted as an additional event for the 2018 Olympic Winter Games, in PyeongChang, Korea.